 In a group setting, you’ll learn how to identify and manage potentially-problem behaviours more confidently.

 Having positive role models is important to a child or young person’s development.
 If those role models are removed, or absent from your child’s life, a mentor outside of usual family networks can be of enormous help.

 We work young people to support you to deal with events or issues that are affecting your ability to get ahead.

 We’re here to help when life, events or issues feel too big for you work through on your own.

 Help for your child when he or she is struggling to feel good, to learn or to fit in at their decile 1-3 primary school.

 We work with children and families to deal with issues affecting your child’s behaviour and happiness.

 Learn how to parent better through separation.
-Group Parenting through Separation courses delivered by trained programme leaders - useither one four hour or two two-hour sessions.
+Group Parenting through Separation courses delivered by trained programme leaders.